 Not every marketing team is suitable for tour operators.
 Be cautious if you notice:

-These signs suggest they may not be ready for the specific demands of travel marketing.
+These are some indicators that they are not likely to be ready for the complexities of travel marketing.

 Conclusion